 Sometimes, carriers are driving up to dock doors themselves, but in most cases, the trailer has to be parked, and then the yard truck moves the trailer to the right dock.

 A spotter/yard truck/terminal tractor/switcher is a semi-tractor used to move trailers and containers within a yard, source: My Little Salesman

 A lot of facilities are doing their yard checks manually which is time-consuming and error-prone.
 And it often happens that by the time such a check is finished, the information is already out of date.

 Tracking inventory.
-Poorly managed inventory is another common pain point and reason for delays (it doesn’t concern facilities that work on a cross-docking scenario though).
+Poorly managed inventory is another common pain point and reason for delays (though it rarely concerns facilities that work on a cross-docking scenario).
 Spotters’ inability to find the needed assets in the yard result in frustrating schedule disruptions and overtime.
 And when dealing with perishable freight, it might lead to product spoilage and more losses.

 Other yard management concerns may include the inability to see the full picture and not making use of data generated in the yard.
 Now, knowing the main pain points, let’s look at what YMS software has to offer.

 Optimization opportunities offered by YMS implementation

 Like any other technology, the main benefits of a YMS are automation, synchronization, and real-time visibility into operations.
 It helps organize and control yard processes from entering the gate through loading/unloading and until departure.

 Definitely, security requirements and check-in/check-out procedures vary for different facilities.
 However, YMS gate management functionality can make the process faster and reduce errors related to human intervention.